Dan-McElroy/Basket-API/README.md

 Split the models into a separate library to allow internal methods and properties to be unit tested without exposing to the API.

 Internalised the collection itself in IBasket as though exposing it would keep the class simple, would also expose undesirable operations to the client.

+Took a simplistic route to thread-safety, locking on list of items for each Basket operation.